Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     <h3>Cook</h3>
     <p>
       Cooking time is usually 1 to 2 minutes.
 Turn the pizza after about 45 seconds using two clean sticks so it cooks evenly.
-When the pizza is done, use the two sticks to remove it from the oven and slide it onto a metal tray and remove it from the fire area.
+When the pizza is done, use the two sticks to remove it from the oven and slide it onto a metal tray.
+Remove it from the fire area right away.
 Minimize the time the metal pan is in the fire.
 Use oven mitts or thick leather gloves to handle the metal pan or to work near the fire.
 Make sure oven mitts do not catch on fire.
     </p>

     <ol class="merit-badge-steps">